KARNATISAITHARUN/documentation/using-ocular/use-cases/query-data-leak.md

+Based on Chetan's Webinar "How To Find Malicious Backdoors and Business Logic Vulnerabilities in Your Code"

-# Uncovering Sensitive Data Leak to File
+# Uncovering Sensitive Data Leak to File Using Queries

 Write PII, PHI, Cloud credentials to log fie.
 Then exfiltrate log file prior to rotation or aggregation by rsyslog daemon.